 - 5. Understand your audience

 IT has a language all its own, and those outside IT may have trouble understanding it.
-In fact, it’s never a given that even those within IT, but in a different division, will understand the lingo associated with your specialty.
+In fact, it’s never a given that even those within IT will understand the lingo associated with your specialty, let alone those in a different division.
 Communicate with your audience in mind.

 - 6. Be consistent